 24. Article 35(1) of the Convention allows the Court to deal with a matter only after all domestic remedies have been exhausted.
 The application of this requirement in cases involving the impact of climate change on Convention rights was examined by the Court in its Duarte Agostinho judgment.
-The Court confirmed its existing approach, finding that "it cannot be considered that there were any special reasons for exempting the applicants from the requirement to exhaust domestic remedies in accordance with the applicable rules and the available procedures under domestic law".29 It also rejected the argument that the novel and supranational nature of issues in the case meant that the Court should provide guidance to States on their Convention obligations in relation to climate change,30 before the opportunity has been given to domestic courts to do so, recalling that "it is not a court of first instance".31 ii.
+The Court confirmed its existing approach, finding that "it cannot be considered that there were any special reasons for exempting the applicants from the requirement to exhaust domestic remedies in accordance with the applicable rules and the available procedures under domestic law".26 It also rejected the argument that the novel and supranational nature of issues in the case meant that the Court should provide guidance to States on their Convention obligations in relation to climate change,27 before the opportunity has been given to domestic courts to do so, recalling that "it is not a court of first instance".28 ii.
 Implications of the Convention's substantive standards

-25. Environmental factors such as pollution only engage Convention rights if their adverse impact reaches a certain level of severity.
+- 25. Environmental factors such as pollution only engage Convention rights if their adverse impact reaches a certain level of severity.
 In cases under Articles 2 (right to life) or 3 (prohibition of inhuman or degrading treatment), the level of severity is inherent in the nature of the subject-matter.
-Severe environmental harm may also affect individuals' well-being in a way that does not seriously endanger their health but which may adversely affect their private and family life.32 An issue may thus arise under Article 8 (right to respect for private and family life) where an individual is directly and seriously affected by some form of pollution or nuisance.33 Even if the environment itself has been severely damaged, however, the Convention is not engaged unless that damage directly affects an individual's rights.34 Article 8 of the Convention is not engaged every time environmental harm or the risk thereof occurs.35

-26. In general, the Court applies the principle that the party making an allegation must prove that allegation.
-It also generally applies the standard of proof of "beyond reasonable doubt"; such proof may follow from "the coexistence of sufficiently strong, clear and concordant inferences or of similar unrebutted presumptions of fact."36 In environmental cases in general, and pollution cases
+Severe environmental pollution may also affect individuals' well-being in a way that does not seriously endanger their health but which may adversely affect their private and family life.29 An issue may thus arise under Article 8 (right to respect for private and family life) where an individual is directly and seriously affected by some form of pollution or nuisance.30 Even if the environment itself has been severely damaged, however, the Convention is not engaged unless that damage directly affects an individual's rights.31 Article 8 of the Convention cannot be invoked every time environmental harm or the risk thereof occurs.32 - 26.
+In general, the Court applies the principle that the party making an allegation must prove that allegation.
+It also generally applies the standard of proof of "beyond reasonable doubt"; such proof may follow from "the coexistence of sufficiently strong, clear and concordant inferences or of similar unrebutted presumptions of fact."
+In environmental cases in general, and pollution cases in particular, evidentiary difficulties arise due to the complex interlinkages between environmental harm and the health risks or effects that an applicant must demonstrate, as the Court has recognised: "[...] it is often impossible to quantify the effects of serious industrial pollution in each individual case and to distinguish them from the influence of other relevant factors, such as age, profession or personal lifestyle."
+The Court may not always apply the principle that the party making an allegation must prove that allegation, however, notably in circumstances where only the respondent Government has access to information capable of corroborating or refuting the applicant's allegations.